anonymous-ICTA2026/ICTA2026/README.md

 ![PRISM framework](PRISM_architecture.png)

-PRISM consists of four major stages:

-PRISM consists of four major stages:

-1. **Reference Graph Encoding**
-   - A high-confidence PPI network from ConsensusPathDB (CPDB) is used as the shared biological backbone.

-2. **Patient-specific Graph Learning**
-   - Patient-specific gene interaction graphs are constructed from scRNA-seq data using CellPhoneDB.
-   - A shared graph encoder extracts representations from both the reference PPI network and individual patient graphs.

-3. **Auxiliary Multi-cancer Pretraining**
-   - The shared encoder is pretrained on multiple non-target cancer types to learn transferable biological knowledge.
+PRISM employs a shared graph encoder to jointly learn representations from a reference CPDB protein–protein interaction network and patient-specific gene interaction graphs constructed from scRNA-seq data.
+The encoder is pretrained on multiple non-target cancer types to learn transferable biological knowledge and is subsequently fine-tuned on the target cancer for driver gene prioritization.

-4. **Target-specific Fine-tuning**
-   - The pretrained model is fine-tuned on the target cancer to prioritize candidate driver genes.

----

 ## Requirements